cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 ---
 {{% gsSummary %}} {{% /gsSummary %}}

-The AWS plugin enables you to use Cloudify to manage cloud resources on AWS.
-See below for currently supported resource types.
+The AWS plugin enables you to use Cloudify to manage Cloud resources on AWS.
+The currently supported resource types are described below.

 {{% gsNote title="Note" %}}
 Some services and resources vary in availability between regions and accounts.